Ayush201738982361/BookER/README.md

 ## Documentation

-- Note: Before following the given steps make sure you have downloaded Node.js and MongoDB on you system.
+- Note: Before following the given steps make sure you have downloaded Node.js and MongoDB on your system.
 To run this application on your local system , you need to clone it using the following command:
 - git clone https://github.com/Ayush201738982361/BookER.git